 Better Together?
 Symbiosis and the Human Species

-By: Broadreach HQ High School Adventures, Middle School, Parents, Marine Biology, Vet Medicine, Wildlife Biology
+By: Broadreach HQ October 26, 2020 High School Adventures, Middle School, Parents, Marine Biology, Vet Medicine, Wildlife Conservation

 Instead of presenting in his signature one animal style, Macken treated the audience to a presentation about the rarely discussed and fascinating topic of symbiosis.
 How does the dotted humming frog benefit from living INSIDE a predatory tarantula’s den?
 Why in the world would a tiny shrimp willingly climb inside an eel’s mouth?
 And what in the world are ants and aphids doing as roommates?

 While examining each of these unusual relationships, we’re challenged to think about how different species have worked together in order to advance their species.
 So what have humans done to advance our species?
 Macken explores how humans have manifested the world’s largest symbiotic relationship, by biomass, by improving the genes of certain animals.
 Then, he encourages us to think about whether or not good genes means a good life.

 For anyone who is interested in the fascinating world of animal science and wildlife biology, you’ve got to hear what Macken has to say!

 “Even though I was taught in school, it was a nice reminder that evolution has no end goal.
 Evolution maximizes relationships, habitats, & experiences that optimize survival and gene production even if the experiences are not optimal for the organism.” – webinar attendee

 After the webinar, we asked attendees to complete a survey to let us know what they learned and what lingering questions they had.
 Check out Macken’s response to a few below:

 Are there any other kinds of symbiosis between humans and non-farmed animals?

 Good question.
 Yes, we have one with honeyguides.
 It’s a fascinating relationship, likely the result of coevolution, and I highly recommend watching this video on it.